thousandbrainsproject/tbp.monty/rfcs/0000_RL_models.md

             4) Perform the best action, make a transition based on the world model, and calculate the reward. s2 = transition_model_step(s, a) r = reward_model(s, a, s2)
-            Adding an action and a reward to the path (s, a, r)
+            Adding action and reward to the path (s, a, r)

             5) Move on to the next step in depth s_plan = s2_plan